nuraiman973/nuraiman973/README.md

 # Hi there! 👋 I'm NURAIMAN 🚀

 Welcome to my GitHub!
-I’m a passionate data analyst in the making with a focus on **data analytics**, **data visualization**, and a growing interest in **machine learning** and **game industry data**.
+I’m a passionate data analyst in the making with a focus on **data analytics**, **data visualization**, and a growing interest in **machine learning**.
 Here, you'll find a mix of projects that highlight my journey and skills, as well as explorations into gaming data trends and bike share analytics.

 ---